Acid-0/Portfolio/README.md

-# Getting Started with Create React App
+# Getting Started with Portfolio Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a website for the portfolio of a person.
+It will give you an access control dashboard for the portfolio data and section to dynamically update with time on you portfolio website page.

-## Available Scripts
+## Available Information

 In the project directory, you can run: